endlos99/xdt99/doc/MANUAL.md

-Assuming a CF card is connected to our computer, this command will store the disk image `work.dsk` as volume 2, where it can be accessed on the TI 99 with `CALL MOUNT(n,2)`.
+Assuming a CF card is connected to our computer, this command will store the disk image `work.dsk` as volume 2, where it can be accessed on the TI 99 with `CALL MOUNT(1,2)` as `DSK1`.

-The `/dev/sdc` is the Linux device the CF card is connected to on our computer.
+The `/dev/sdc` is the Linux device that the CF card is connected to on our computer.
 To get the name of the device to use on a Linux machine, we can use the `fdisk -l` command, but we need some experience to identify the CF card.

 If we're running Gnome or KDE, we can also mount the CF card and then view the card properties.
 With KDE, the device name is listed under `Mounted from`.